 Overcome the Damaging Effects of Smoking

 If you smoke, it is imperative that you do everything in your power to quit as soon as possible.
 Quitting is never easy, but the sacrifices are fleeting while the benefits to your health will endure.
 Whether you smoke, are quitting, or have quit, Jeffrey D. Clark, DDS, can assess your oral health and develop a personalized treatment plan to overcome any damage and optimize your oral health moving forward.
-Call Scottsdale Dental Excellence today at 480 585 1853 with any questions you may have and to schedule your appointment.
+Call Scottsdale Cosmetic Dentistry Excellence today at 480 585 1853 with any questions you may have and to schedule your appointment.